131 arrested on ‘calmer’ night during Dutch virus curfew

 Belgium, host of the headquarters for the 27-nation EU, has had one of Europe’s worst outbreaks.
 The nation of 11 million has seen over 20,800 confirmed virus deaths.
 The Dutch confirmed death toll is approaching 14,000.

-The first suspects arrested during riots that first broke out on Saturday and spread to many towns and cities in subsequent days were due to appear in court on Wednesday.

-Also, the Dutch parliament was to debate the rioting, with populist right-wing lawmaker Geert Wilders calling for the army to be used to reinforce police stretched by the widespread civil unrest, the worst to hit the Netherlands in years.
+The Dutch parliament debated the rioting Wednesday, with populist right-wing lawmaker Geert Wilders calling for the army to be used to reinforce police stretched by the widespread civil unrest, the worst to hit the Netherlands in years.

+Other lawmakers did not support Wilders’ call.
+Rutte and others praised the police response and condemned the rioters.

+“I understand very well that many people in the Netherlands, myself included, find the corona measures tough,” the prime minister said.
+“I even understand that some do not agree with them, but that can never be a reason for this kind of behavior.”

-Most of the arrests Tuesday night happened in Rotterdam, one of the worst-hit cities on Monday, when rioters threw rocks, fireworks and Molotov cocktails at police and looted shops.
+Most of the arrests on Tuesday night happened in Rotterdam, one of the worst-hit cities on Monday, when rioters threw rocks, fireworks and Molotov cocktails at police and looted shops.
 There was no such violence Tuesday night, but police detained 81 people in the port city as they sought to quickly stamp out trouble.

 In a number of Dutch cities, football fans took to the streets to maintain order.
 Police chief Willem Woelders said Tuesday night that fans were free to express their opinions, but stressed that law enforcement was a job for police.